-There is a special type of joint tenancy for people that are married to each other.
-This is called "tenancy by the entirety."
+There is a special type of joint tenancy for people who are married to each other.
+This is called “tenancy by the entirety.”
 In a tenancy by the entirety, joint action by both tenants is necessary to sell the real estate or create a lien.
 Therefore, a judgment will not attach unless it is against both husband and wife.
 For this reason, it is important to get the signature of both husband and wife on any contract with a sole proprietor or on any personal guaranty.
-You must be careful, however, with the Equal Credit Opportunity Act and any blanket policy requiring spousal signatures.4
+You must be careful, however, with the Equal Credit Opportunity Act and any blanket policy requiring spousal signatures.

 Even if you have a judgment against only one tenant by the entirety, it would still be important to docket that judgment in all counties where real estate is located.
 If tenants by the entirety get divorced, ownership of all real estate is automatically converted to a tenancy in common.
 Any judgments that have already been docketed against one of the tenants would automatically attach to the real estate the moment the divorce decree is entered by the court.
 Similarly, when one tenant by the entirety dies, full ownership passes to the surviving tenant by the entirety.
 If you happen to have a judgment docketed against that surviving tenant, your judgment has now attached to the entire real estate.

 Other types of property can have the same forms of multiple ownerships.
 Banks accounts and equipment can be held as tenants in common, joint tenants or as tenants by the entirety.